Fidget-Spinner/cpython_optimization_notes/3.13/uops_optimizer.md

 |----------|--------------|------|-------------------|
 |          |              |      | ^ (stack pointer) |

-Notice that the arguments are already layed out in how the locals of the new "frame" will be.
+Notice that the arguments are already laid out as how the locals of the new "frame" will be.
 Thus, we just need to expand the stack to accomodate for more locals.
 Finally, since we are now pointing into the current stack as our locals, we offset all `LOAD_FAST`